internetimagery/photos/README.md

 # TODO:

+- incorporate date into file format. so different dates are allowed in a single event
+- add date into event format as optional, but don't use it when checking file
+- events could use same format as media...

 - add tests for failing in sort directory for backups / tags / format
 - check and see if os.Rename works across drives.
 Create a test if it doesn't.
 - add more tests for things like bad data